Chapter 6

 His plan for you is the very foundation for your Christian life, here

-on earth, and everything I have written in this book depends upon
+on earth, and everything I have written in this book depends

-cooperate.
+or cooperate.

 • For many, the awareness that God is in charge of every

-aspect of their life will require a huge shift in perspective as to
+aspect of their life will require a huge shift in perspective as

-how they view themselves and their life as a Christian.
+to how they view themselves and their life as a Christian.

 • This walk is not just for a sick few, but rather it is the